jclark/satpulse/README.md

 ## Documentation

-The [documentation](docs/README.md) describes how to install and configure SatPulse.
+See the [documentation](doc/README.md) for how to install and configure SatPulse.
-Start with the [Getting started](docs/quickstart.md) document.
+Start with the [Getting started](doc/quickstart.md) document.

 Before you attempt this, make sure you have suitable hardware.
 See the [What hardware to get](#what-hardware-to-get) section below.